dspace-group/simphera-reference-architecture-aws/README.md

 Alternatively, you can [restore the S3 data via the AWS console](https://docs.aws.amazon.com/aws-backup/latest/devguide/restoring-s3.html).

+## GPU node pool

+:warning: In case using the GPU node pool, it is important to make some manual adjustements after creation of the infrastructure has finished.

+Action: Add the security group of the "execnodes" node pool to the autoscaling launch template of the "gpuexecnodes":

+1. Copy the security group ID of the "execnodes" auto scaling group.
+2. Create a new launch template version for the "gpuexecnodes" node pool.
+3. Add the copied security group ID to the list of security group ids.
+4. Configure the new launch template version as default for the "gpuexecnodes" node pool.

 ## Encryption

 Encryption is enabled at all AWS resources that are created by Terraform: